cdp menu

 15. Choose “Dynamic – Number of days” from the date range drop-down → Enter “60

-18. A tab appears that prompts to enter a name for the segment → Enter “atc_nt_pur_60d
+18. A tab appears that prompts to enter a name for the audience → Enter “atc_nt_pur_60d

-20. Check “Agree & Continue” box and click on “Save the segment
+20. Check “Agree & Continue” box and click on “Save & Active

-Some of the commonly used niche segments are:
+Some of the commonly used niche audiences are:

 1. Added to cart but not purchased in last 30 days